tylergross97/pdx_somatic_variant_calling/README.md

 cp nextflow.config.template nextflow.config
 ```
 ##### Adding Intervals
-Add the following param to your nextflow.config file and speciy its path
+Add the following param to your nextflow.config file and specify its path
    ![Nextflow config with intervals](images/nextflow.config.template.intervals.png)
 ##### Changing to Docker
 Note that the nextflow.config.template file is set up for running Singularity.
 If using Docker, make the following changes: